pivotal/docs-tap/supply-chain/development/how-to/create-workloads.hbs.md

 {{> 'partials/supply-chain/beta-banner' }}

-The Tanzu `workload` CLI plugin provides commands that allow a Developer to generate a `Workload` manifest, apply it to a cluster, and delete it from a cluster.
+The Tanzu `workload` CLI plug-in provides commands that allow a Developer to generate a `Workload` manifest, apply it to a cluster, and delete it from a cluster.

 ## Generate a Workload manifest